Diploma in Conservation, Sustainability & Adaptive Reuse

 How to Apply

-Applicants must hold a minimum of a Level 7 QQI qualification, or equivalent according to the National Framework of Qualifications.
+Applicants to the programme must meet normal QQI requirements, Level 7 or equivalent, award on the National Framework of Qualifications.

-The applicants require a background from building design and construction-related programmes.
+The applicants require a background in building design and construction-related programmes.
+CV showing relevant experience within the field is required.

 How to Apply